“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 Best Digital Nomad Coworking Conditions

-Not just ANY coworking space will do.
+The truth is, not just ANY coworking space will do.
 After being digital nomads for 5 years now, we’ve created our own parameters of what makes a coworking space great.
 Here are some of our criteria for a coworking space:

-Comfortable Chairs & Desks Provided
+Comfortable Chairs & Desks

 Community That Makes You Feel Welcome